Manishsah098/codealpha_task/README.md

 ● Implement logic for order processing, table availability check, and inventory auto-update.

 ● Optional: Add reporting features (e.g., daily sales, stock alerts) and admin access panel.

+✅
+TASK 3: Event Registration System
+● Set up backend using Django or Express.js to manage routes and logic.
+● Create models for events and user registrations in your database like PostgreSQL ● Build API endpoints to view event list, event details, and submit registration forms.
+● Link registrations to users and events, and allow users to manage (view/cancel) their registrations.
+● Optional: Add admin panel or authentication for event organizers.